Skip to content

 RandomWeighted draws portfolio weights at random from a Dirichlet distribution with concentration parameter alpha.
 This can be used for simulation, benchmarking, or stress-testing.

-Mathematical Definition
+Mathematical definition

 Fields

-• alpha: Dirichlet concentration parameter (scalar or vector, all positive).
+• alpha: Dirichlet concentration parameter.

 • rng: Random number generator.

-• seed: Optional seed for the RNG.
+• seed: Seed for the random number generator.

-• wb: Weight bounds estimator or bounds.
+• wb: Weight bounds.

-• wf: Weight finaliser for enforcing bounds.
+• wf: Weight finaliser.

-• fb: Fallback optimiser.
+• fb: Fallback result or estimator.

 Constructors